vancouvercrypto/torontocrypto.github.io/_posts/2014-11-25-thanks-for-a-great-cryptoparty!.md

 turned out!

 The following topics were covered:

-- Online Marketing and how it tracks you
+- Big Data: Online Marketing and how it tracks you

 - Using the Tor Browser Bundle